Annual Tech Fee Request for New Proposals

-Each year a Request for Proposals (RFP) is sent out across campus, requesting proposals for technology to enhance the learning experiences for students of Shippensburg University.
+Each year in the spring a Request for Proposals (RFP) is sent out across campus, requesting new proposals for technology to enhance the learning experiences for students of Shippensburg University.
 For an example of the most recent RFP, please see below.

 CHANGING THE TEACHING AND LEARNING PARADIGM THROUGH THE USE OF TECHNOLOGY